collective/ZopeEditManager/README.md

 Content Management Framework (CMF) or Plone, new documents will accumulate in the main table.

-As saves are made in the editor, Zem will sync those changes back to the server, and display the time of the last sync.
-To remove a document from Zem, simply select it from the table, and click the 'Finish' button, or press the 'delete' key.
+As saves are made in the editor, ZopeEditManager will sync those changes back to the server, and display the time of the last sync.
+To remove a document from ZopeEditManager, simply select it from the table, and click the 'Finish' button, or press the 'delete' key.

 ### Configuring your Browser

-Currently, the only browser fully set to work with Zem is Mozilla.
+Currently, the only browser fully set to work with ZopeEditManager is Mozilla.
 Internet Explorer supports the configuration of File Helpers, but I've been unable to get it working quite right.
 In any case, other browsers will download a particular file.
-That file can be dragged onto the Zem icon and it will work fine.
-To enable Zem in Mozilla, select the Helper Applications pane from the Navigator group, and create a New Type called 'application/x-zope-edit', and choose Zem with the Application picker.
+That file can be dragged onto the ZopeEditManager icon and it will work fine.
+To enable ZopeEditManager in Mozilla, select the Helper Applications pane from the Navigator group, and create a New Type called 'application/x-zope-edit', and choose ZopeEditManager with the Application picker.

 ### Configuration

-Zem provides a GUI Preferences panel.
-Just choose "Preferences..." from the Zem menu, or press Command-, to open the window.
+ZopeEditManager provides a GUI Preferences panel.
+Just choose "Preferences..." from the ZopeEditManager menu, or press Command-, to open the window.

 ### Options

-The available options for Zem are (names in parentheses are the corresponding key names in the Preferences plist):
+The available options for ZopeEditManager are (names in parentheses are the corresponding key names in the Preferences plist):

 #### Files Prefs